Why manufacturing companies thrive in Greater Phoenix

 Arizona Advanced Manufacturing Institutes (AzAMI), under the Maricopa Community College system, is adapting to the needs of this industry.
 They frequently convene the local manufacturing community to listen to their needs and identify the industries hiring pain points.

-AzAMI created a customized curriculum to address those needs often times creating a public-private-partnership, where the company participates in the training by sending instructors or equipment for students to learn on.
-Many manufacturers in the region have found this to be an extremely successful model leading to a healthier workforce pipeline with higher rates of employee retention.
+AzAMI created a customized curriculum to address those needs and formed public-private-partnerships in which the company participates in the training by sending instructors or equipment for students to learn on.
+Many manufacturers have found this model to lead to a healthier workforce pipeline with higher rates of employee retention.

-This is an ever-evolving industry which is seeing more influence from robotics and automation.
-Employers are looking for people with a more diverse set of skills, including computer programming, general mechanical skills, industrial robotics and above else, someone who’s of the mindset of safety first.
+This is an ever-evolving industry that is seeing more influence from robotics and automation.
+Employers are looking for people with a diverse set of skills, including computer programming, general mechanical skills and industrial robotics.

-For those interested in entering the manufacturing field, I recommend them to take a wide variety of classes and continue to learn how to use new tools and systems that might be impacting the industry.
+For those interested in manufacturing, I recommend taking a wide variety of classes to learn new industry tools and systems.